Frequently asked questions

 Why has the Soil Association launched Exchange?

-The Soil Association has been supporting farmers to farm more profitably and sustainably for over 75 years.
+The Soil Association has been supporting farmers to farm more profitably and sustainably for 80 years.

 Launching Exchange was a logical next step, providing a new platform dedicated to sharing the knowledge amassed between farmers across the industry, and to help all UK farmers and land managers reap the rewards of sustainable practices.